corrode/corrode.github.io/content/blog/prototyping/index.md

 [src/main.rs:9:1] factorial(4) = 24
 ```

-If you're interested, here are [more details on how to use that handy `dbg!` macro](https://edgarluque.com/blog/rust-dbg-macro/).
+If you're interested, here's [more details on how to use that handy `dbg!` macro](https://edgarluque.com/blog/rust-dbg-macro/).

 ### Design through types